LiterallyUniqueLogin/ukbiobank_strs/finemapping/summary/platelet_count_table_README.txt

-table.tab contains one row for each variant that was not filtered prior to association testing and either was previously reported as an association or both had association p-value >= 5e-8 and FINEMAP posterior probability of causaility >= 0.05
+table.tab contains one row for each variant that was not filtered prior to association testing and either was reported as an association in literature, or I manually marked it as interesting or both had association p-value >= 5e-8 and FINEMAP posterior probability of causaility >= 0.05

 table.tab contains the following columns: chrom